-The integrability of dispersionless partial differential equations is now well known to admit a geometric interpretation.
-Twistor theory gives a framework to visualize this for several types of integrable system~\cite{Pe,MW,C1}, as demonstrated by many examples~\cite{Pb,Hi,DMT,Wa}.
+The integrability of dispersionless partial differential equations is well known to admit a geometric interpretation.
+Twistor theory~\cite{Pe,MW} gives a framework to visualize this for several types of integrable systems, as demonstrated by many examples~\cite{Pb,Hi,DMT,Wa,C1}.

 Recently, such a relation has been established for several classes of second order equations in 3D and one class in 4D \cite{FK}.
-Namely the following equivalences have been established:

-Integrability by the method of hydrodynamic reductions in 2D (also written ``$1+1$ dimension'') was introduced in \cite{DN} and later elaborated in \cite{Ts}.
-The corresponding theory in $d\geq 3$ dimensions was developed in \cite{FKh}, but this method applies only to translation invariant equations.
-In coordinate-free language, this requires the existence of an Abelian contact symmetry group with $d$-dimensional generic orbits.

-Thus this approach to integrability, although constructive, is not universal, and so the upper part of the diagram of equivalences does not extend to the general class of second order PDEs.
+Namely the following equivalences have been established: Hydrodynamic integrability in 2D (also written ``$1+1$ dimension'') was introduced in \cite{DN} and elaborated in \cite{Ts}.
+Integrability via hydrodynamic reductions in $d\geq 3$ dimensions was developed in \cite{FKh}.
+This method, although constructive, is not universal, as it applies only to translation invariant equations (invariantly, this requires the existence of a $d$-dimensional abelian contact symmetry group).
+Thus the upper part of the above diagram, at least at present, does not extend to the general class of second order PDEs.

 On the other hand, the two other ingredients of the diagram are universal.
-The aim of this paper is to prove the bottom equivalence for general second order PDEs in 3D and 4D, where ``integrable background geometry'' means that the canonical conformal structure of the equation is Einstein--Weyl in 3D and self-dual in 4D (these geometries are ``backgrounds'' for integrable gauge theories~\cite{C1}).
+The main aim of this paper is to prove the bottom equivalence for large class of PDE systems, including general second order PDEs, in 3D and 4D, where ``integrable background geometry'' means that a canonical conformal structure on solutions of the equation is Einstein--Weyl in 3D and self-dual in 4D (these geometries are ``backgrounds'' for integrable gauge theories~\cite{C1}).

 Consider a second order PDE